nerdmanship/nerdmanship/pages/firefox/README.md

 ## Summary

+* One of my first personal prototypes, picked up and used by Firefox
+* Made to demonstrate brand storytelling values in web animation
 * Big innovative brands like Firefox see the great value in web animation
 * The novelty of web animation is a value in itself.
 It breaks the noise.